MrWillCom/awesome/README.md

 *   [Milkdown/milkdown](https://github.com/Milkdown/milkdown) - 🍼 Plugin driven WYSIWYG  markdown editor framework.

-*   [star-history/star-history](https://github.com/star-history/star-history) - The missing star history graph of GitHub repos - https://www.star-history.com
+*   [star-history/star-history](https://github.com/star-history/star-history) - The de facto GitHub star history graph.

 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹